DayS1eeper/provider_configuration_aws_profiles_test/scalr_pcfg_create_workspace/README.md

 Configuration for testing scalr provider configuration.
-It creates workspace with this configuration and pass scalr credentials with scalr provider configuration.
+The configuration creates workspace with the same configuration and link to it scalr provider configuration.